Yajie-Z/HLC2/README.md

 New emerging large single-dish radio telescopes like Five-hundred-meter Aperture Spherical radio Telescope (FAST) have heightened the need for developing both more resilient hardware and efficient algorithms than those conventional technology can provide.
 To process the spectral line data from the radio telescopes, the convolution-based gridding algorithm is widely adopted to solve the most compute-intensive parts of creating sky images: gridding.

 **HCGrid** is a high performance gridding software for the spectral line data gridding of the large single-dish radio telescope.
-Cygrid is the state-of-the-art gridding method for single-dish radio telescope deployed in the computing environment of  multiple CPU cores, and the HCGrid implementation takes reference from Cygrid (For more information, please visit https://github.com/bwinkel/cygrid or https://www.aanda.org/articles/aa/abs/2016/07/aa28475-16/aa28475-16.html).
+Cygrid is the state-of-the-art gridding method for single-dish radio telescope deployed in the computing environment of  multiple CPU cores

 - [HCGrid](#hcgrid)
   * [More About HCGrid](#more-about-hcgrid)